mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 ### Method 3: Ingestion using Cloud Dataproc (Apache Spark)

-Google Cloud Dataproc is a fully managed and scalable service for running Apache Hadoop, Apache Spark, Apache Flink, Presto, and 30+ open source tools and frameworks.
+[Dataproc](https://cloud.google.com/dataproc/docs/concepts/overview) is a fully managed and scalable service for running Apache Hadoop, Apache Spark, Apache Flink, Presto, and 30+ open source tools and frameworks.
 Dataproc allows data to be loaded and also transformed or pre-processed as it is brought in.

 Create an empty BigQuery table:
 ```bash